skefi/spatialews_biocom/README.md

 ### Notes

-- All required packages, listed in the `DESCRIPTION` file, will be installed (if necessary).
+- Required packages, listed in the `DESCRIPTION` file, will be installed (if necessary).
 - All required packages and R functions will be loaded.
 - Some analyses listed in the `make.R` take time.